github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

         uses: docker://gcr.io/cloud-builders/gradle
 ```

-#### Example: Using action inside a different private repository than the workflow
+#### Example: Using an action inside a different private repository than the workflow

 Your workflow must checkout the private repository and reference the action locally.
 Generate a personal access token and add the token as an encrypted secret.
 For more information, see "[Creating a personal access token](/github/authenticating-to-github/creating-a-personal-access-token)" and "[Encrypted secrets](/actions/reference/encrypted-secrets)."